Austin Hedges Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Austin Hedges and his .375 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starting pitcher Drew Smyly and the Chicago Cubs at PNC Park, Monday at 7:05 PM ET.
+Austin Hedges -- with a slugging percentage of .367 in his past 10 games, including three extra-base hits -- will be in action for the Pittsburgh Pirates versus the Chicago Cubs, with Marcus Stroman on the mound, on June 20 at 7:05 PM ET.

 Austin Hedges Game Info & Props vs. the Cubs